Assistant Dean for Professional Education

 Health and social behavior This concentration is devoted to the promotion of health and the prevention of disease, especially in more vulnerable populations.
 Coursework emphasizes strategies for needs assessment and establishment of health objectives, data collection and analysis, leadership skills, consultation, communication, advocacy, and policy formation in the public sector.
 Beyond the MPH core requirements, students are encouraged to develop expertise in a focus area geared to their professional interests.
 These areas include identifying and understanding the origins of health disparities, community assessment, and interventions for health promotion and disease prevention.
-Guidance is provided to develop more in-depth understanding of specific health problems and vulnerable groups.
+Guidance is provided to develop a more in-depth understanding of specific health problems and vulnerable groups.

 Health care management and policy In this concentration, students train for either a management or a policy focus.
 In addition to fulfilling the MPH core requirements, students select from clusters of courses to gain depth in their chosen focal area.
 Students who choose the management focus select from courses providing practical management skills, such as accounting, finance, operations, marketing, information systems, quality improvement, management of people, and strategy determination.
-Students who opt for the policy focus select from courses in health economics, political science, and applied policy in areas such as payment systems, insurance, mental health and substance abuse, community health, and health promotion and disease prevention.
+Students who opt for the policy focus select from courses in health economics, political science, and applied policy in areas such as payment systems, insurance, mental health and and substance abuse, community health, and health promotion and disease prevention.

 These fields of study prepares students for positions in health care organizations that provide direct care (such as hospitals, group practices, and home health agencies), those that pay for and/or organize health care (such as governments, health insurers, and health maintenance organizations), and those that supply direct-care providers (such as pharmaceutical companies and biotechnology firms).
 Program graduates have filled many roles – from consultants and staff analysts to middle-management and executive positions.